 AI is finally moving from being the province of university labs to being a critical part of the software developer's toolkit and a focus for mainstream companies.
 There is a growing—and urgent—need for information on applied AI, as opposed to the kind of research presented at academic conferences.

-That's why we created the O'Reilly Artificial Intelligence Conference.
+That's why we created the Artificial Intelligence Conference.

-If you want to understand how AI will change the business landscape, or are working with deep learning or AI (or plan to be)—join us in New York.
+If you want to understand how AI will change the business landscape, or are working with deep learning or AI (or plan to be)—join us at the AI Conference.
 You'll:

-is currently co-chair of the O'Reilly Artificial Intelligence Conference.
-Previously, he was a principal at O’Reilly AlphaTech Ventures (OATV), where he invested in and worked with early stage startups bringing enabling technologies to market.
-Roger has a deep and hands-on history with technology, having spent a past life as a scientist and engineer.
-He developed novel nanotechnology as a researcher at UC Berkeley and spent stints as an engineer with Oracle, EMC and Vicor.
-Roger has a BS from Boston University and a PhD from UC Berkeley, both in electrical engineering.
+is Co-Founder & CEO of Computable Labs, and he serves as Program Chair for the Artificial Intelligence Conference.
+Previously, he was a Principal at O'Reilly AlphaTech Ventures (OATV), where he invested in and worked with early-stage startups primarily in the realm of data, machine learning, and robotics.
+Roger has a deep and hands-on history with technology.
+Before startups and venture capital, he was an engineer at Oracle, EMC, and Vicor.
+He also developed novel nanoscale and quantum optics technology as a Ph.D. researcher at UC Berkeley.
+Roger holds a BS from Boston University and a Ph.D. from UC Berkeley, both in electrical engineering.

 has a history of convening conversations that reshape the industry.
 In 1998, he organized the meeting where the term "open source software" was agreed on and helped the business world understand its importance.
 In 2004, with the Web 2.0 Summit, he defined how Web 2.0 represented not only the resurgence of the Web after the dot-com bust, but a new model for the computer industry, based on big data, collective intelligence, and the Internet as a platform.
 In 2009, with the Gov 2.0 Summit, he framed a conversation about the modernization of government technology that has shaped policy and spawned initiatives at the federal, state, and local level and around the world.
 Tim has now turned his attention to the implications of the on-demand economy, AI, and other technologies that are transforming the nature of work and the future shape of the business world.
 He is the founder and CEO of O'Reilly Media and a partner at O'Reilly AlphaTech Ventures (OATV).
 He is also a founder and board member at Maker Media, which was spun out of O'Reilly Media in 2012, and a board member at Code for America, PeerJ, Civis Analytics, and POPVOX.